 - Claim or add and verify your business: In many cases, your business may already be listed.
 Claiming it is as simple as going to Google Maps, popping in your address, clicking “Claim this business,” and following the prompts.
 Alternatively, you can add your business to Google My Business by creating an account and inputting the required information.

 - Verify your business: After you add or claim your business, verifying it helps ensure information is accurate and only authorized parties have access to modify it.
 The verification process can be done by mail, phone, email, or online.
 You can learn more about verifying your business on Google’s support site.

 - Flesh out your profile: In addition to verifying your information is accurate and up to date, be sure to spruce up your profile and remain active.
 Images can help a lot.
 Google reports that businesses with photos on their accounts get 42% more driving directions requests and 35% more clicks for their website.
+If you want to make your website then you need a good web developer.
 Additionally, responding to negative reviews can help show that you’re engaged and provide good customer service.